getggos/apps/README.md

 # Microsoft Apps
 Install the Microsoft Store or Xbox apps on ggOS.

-### Installation Instructions ###
 Simply download any package above and open it.
-Installation is automatic on ggOS.

 ### Additional Windows Optimization Tools ###